Tavnuh/compare-strings/README.md

 two strings are.

-By default, the `compare_strings` function returns the Levenshtein Distance between the strings, divided by the length of the first string, with a min and max value of `0` and `1` respectively, where 0 represents absolute similiarity, and 1 represents maximum dissimilarity.
+By default, the `compare_strings` function returns the Levenshtein Distance between the strings, divided by the length of the first string, where 0 represents absolute similiarity, higher values represent increasing dissimilarity.

 Optional argument `method` allows selection of alternative methods of calculation, such as the absolute Levenshtein distance - `method = lev_abs`,